John Lamp's IS Pages

 Selected Academic Activities

-- Organising Chair, Australasian Conference on Information Systems 2012
+- Conference Chair, Australasian Conference on Information Systems 2012

-- Australasian Journal on Information Systems Editorial Board member
+- Australasian Journal of Information Systems, Editorial Board member

 - Chief Information Officer, Australasian Council of Professors and Heads of Information Systems

 John Lamp's Publications